U.S. Express: The American Express (1986–1987)

 Only days after Barry Windham left the WWF, Mike Rotunda was linked up with Dan Spivey and they became the American Express.
 Some referred to them as the U.S. Express II since the patriotic gimmick of the original U.S. Express was recycled with Spivey taking Barry Windham's place.

 After the conclusion of their feud with the Dream Team, Mike Rotunda briefly left the WWF.
 After his subsequent return, the team reunited, feuding with The Moondogs, The Hart Foundation and The Islanders whom the team faced in their last match together on February 9, 1987.
 After Mike Rotunda left the WWF, Dan Spivey was repackaged as "Golden Boy" Dan Spivey before he left the WWF as well.

-Spivey would wrestle in World Championship Wrestling (reuniting with Rotunda for a time as a member of Kevin Sullivan's Varsity Club in 1988-1989) and returned to World Wrestling Federation as Waylon Mercy in 1995.
-He retired from wrestling that year.
+Spivey would wrestle in World Championship Wrestling (reuniting with Rotunda for a time as a member of Kevin Sullivan's Varsity Club in 1988–1989) and returned to World Wrestling Federation as Waylon Mercy in 1995.
+He would coincide with Rotunda, who was at the time competing as Irwin R. Schyster (see below), but never teamed together as Mercy was used as a singles wrestler.
+He retired from wrestling that year due to a career-ending injury.

 Universal Wrestling Federation (1987) and aftermath

-On October 7, 1987 they reunited for Bill Watts's Universal Wrestling Federation as they teamed with Brad Armstrong and Tim Horner as they lost to The Four Horsemen.
+On October 7, 1987, they reunited for Bill Watts's Universal Wrestling Federation as they teamed with Brad Armstrong and Tim Horner as they lost to The Four Horsemen.

-Rotunda went to wrestle for World Championship Wrestling.
-In 1991, he returned to the WWF as Irwin R. Schyster, with his gimmick being a ruthless accountant.
-He left WWF in August 1995 and returned to WCW as VK Wallstreet and Michael Wallstreet.
+Rotunda went to wrestle for World Championship Wrestling where he became a heel under Kevin Sullivan's Varsity Club, and dominated the NWA World Television Championship while Windham, as a member of the Horsemen, held the NWA United States Championship.
+While Windham left WCW after losing his title, Rotunda stayed and won the NWA World Tag Team Championship with new ally "Dr. Death" Steve Williams.
+In 1991, he returned to the WWF as Irwin R. Schyster, with his gimmick being a ruthless tax accountant, and won the WWF tag team title three more times with Ted DiBiase as Money Inc..
+He left WWF in August 1995 and returned to WCW as VK Wallstreet, Michael Wallstreet and Mike Rotunda.
 He left WCW in 2000 and wrestled for New Japan Pro-Wrestling and All Japan Pro Wrestling.

-Windham as well wrestled for World Championship Wrestling becoming a member of The Four Horsemen.
-In 1989 he returned to WWF as the "Widow Maker" which as short lived.
-He returned to WCW in 1990 and retired in 1994.
+Windham, following the loss of his US title, returned to the WWF as the "Widow Maker" which was short lived.
+He returned to WCW in 1990 and after a long babyface run mostly fighting Paul E. Dangerously's Dangerous Alliance and other heels, he retired in 1994.
 In 1996 he came out of retirement and returned to the WWF as the "Stalker" a wild game hunter gimmick with camouflage on his face.
 He later formed a tag team with Bradshaw as the New Blackjacks.
 In 1998 he left WWF and returned to WCW.
 This time he teamed with his brother Kendall Windham with the West Texas Rednecks.
 He left WCW in 1999 and went to All Japan Pro Wrestling.